By Teresa Currivan, LMFT, Parent Coach

 Once you’ve noticed signs of giftedness, make sure to seek help from professionals who know the difference between the gifted ranges and how this impacts all areas, not just education.
 It’s not unusual for me to get calls from parents of high-school aged children who have had a trail of different diagnoses for their child.
 Understanding how your child learns and engages with the world as early as possible is the best gift you can give them.
 Good luck!

-Teresa Currivan is a mother and a licensed marriage and family therapist who coaches parents by phone at Help My Child Thrive Coaching.
-She specializes in giftedness, twice exceptionality, life changes, creative blocks, family dynamics, and individuals.
-She lives in Oakland, California, with her husband, son, and five fish.
-You can find more articles on this website, or her Facebook page, fb.me/TeresaCurrivanCoaching.
+Teresa Currivan is a mother, licensed marriage and family therapist, school therapist, and coaches parents by phone at Help My Child Thrive Coaching.
+Teresa has been published on sites such as Mother.ly, Filter Free Parents, and is a blogger at GHF and Hoagies Gifted Education page.
+She specializes in giftedness, twice exceptionality, educational fit, family dynamics, and gifted adults.
+She lives in the San Francisco, California Bay Area with her husband and son.
+You can find more articles on this website.
+Follow her on her Facebook at fb.me/TeresaCurrivanCoaching.

-This article is part of a blog hop over at the amazing Gifted Homeschoolers Forum.
-Click on this to see other articles on the topic: When Did You First Realize Your Child Was Gifted/2e/Different?
+This article is part of a blog hop over at the amazing Gifted Homeschoolers Forum under the topic: When Did You First Realize Your Child Was Gifted/2e/Different?

 You might also be interested in reading